edgelesssys/marblerun/docs/docs/architecture/security.md

 In case of a recovery event, the user decrypts the DEK locally and [uploads it to the Coordinator](../workflows/recover-coordinator.md).
 The Coordinator will decrypt the state with the DEK and proceed with operations.

-For [multi-party use cases](../features/recovery.md#multi-party-recovery), MarbleRun allows to split the Recovery Key between parties.
+For [multi-party use cases](../features/recovery.md#multi-party-recovery), MarbleRun allows splitting the Recovery Key between parties.
 Every recovery party is defined in the manifest with its own public RSA key.
 The Coordinator generates a share of the recovery secret for every party and encrypts it with the corresponding RSA key.
-During a recovery event, every party will upload their share of the secret, which are all XOR'ed together by the Coordinator to receive the combined key for decrypting the DEK.
+During a recovery event, every party will upload their share of the secret, which are all XORed together by the Coordinator to receive the combined key for decrypting the DEK.

 ![Encrypted state single instance](../_media/enc-state-single.svg)